xrzhuang/workshop-ws-05-07-testing/README.md

 });
 ```

 What are we doing here?
 We are describing a set of tests for mocha in the `describe('Get video tests', () => {...}` line.
-Then we write a whole bunch of things we expect this suite of tests to do.
-Above, we wrote one that should
+We will then write a whole bunch of things we expect this suite of tests to do.

-"get a list of videos", which we expect to be an object of length 5, where each object has the kind type which
+Essentially, we specified that we should "get a list of videos", expected to be an object of length 5, in which each object has a kind, or type, that
 equals "youtube#searchResult"!

+🚀 HOLD UP!
+If you haven't already, add your YouTube API key you created in [Short Assignment 4](http://cs52.me/assignments/sa/react-videos/) to `src/youtube-api.js`.
+If you have lost it or it has expired, create a new one by following the instuctions in the YouTube API of the Short Assignment.

 🚀 Let's see if our youtubeSearch function is working in the way we expect it by running our one test.
 Run